rakutentech/ios-inappmessaging/README.md

 IAM provides three pre-defined event types and a custom event type:

 1.  `AppStartEvent` - This event should be logged when the application is considered started by the host app.
 E.G AppDelegate's didFinishLaunchingWithOptions.
+It is persistent, meaning, once it's logged it will always satisfy corresponding trigger in a campaign.
+All subsequent logs of this event are ignored.
+Campaigns that require only AppStartEvent are shown once per app launch.
 2.  `LoginSuccessfulEvent` - This event should be logged whenever the user logs in successfully.
 3.  `PurchaseSuccessfulEvent` - This event should be logged whenever a successful purchase occurs and has several pre-defined properties – purchase amount, number of items, currency code and item list.
 4.  `CustomEvent` - This event is created by the host app developers and can take in any event name and a list of custom attributes.

-**Swift**

 ```swift
 // App start event.